 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!

-Those poor edges of the wood table were mutilated!
-I can only imagine the size of that woofer!
+Those poor corner edges of the wood table were mutilated!
+I can only imagine the size of that woofers teeth!

 Wood Fillers For Wood Furniture Repair